keu/docs/software/ac-support-policy.md

 :::info

-If you have System Admin permissions and are using Astronomer Software version 0.27 or later, you can create Deployments with deprecated AC versions.
+If you have System Admin permissions and are using Astronomer Software version 0.27 or later, you can create Deployments with deprecated AC versions by setting `houston.config.deployments.enableSystemAdminCanCreateDeprecatedAirflows: true` in your `config.yaml` file.
+See [Apply a config change](apply-platform-config.md).

 :::